Propane: Hazards

 Propane is a simple asphyxiant.
 Unlike natural gas, it is denser than air.
 It may accumulate in low spaces and near the floor.
 When abused as an inhalant, it may cause hypoxia (lack of oxygen), pneumonia, cardiac failure or cardiac arrest.
 Propane has low toxicity since it is not readily absorbed and is not biologically active.
 Commonly stored under pressure at room temperature, propane and its mixtures will flash evaporate at atmospheric pressure and cool well below the freezing point of water.
 The cold gas, which appears white due to moisture condensing from the air, may cause frostbite.

 Propane is denser than air.
 If a leak in a propane fuel system occurs, the vaporized gas will have a tendency to sink into any enclosed area and thus poses a risk of explosion and fire.
 The typical scenario is a leaking cylinder stored in a basement; the propane leak drifts across the floor to the pilot light on the furnace or water heater, and results in an explosion or fire.
 This property makes propane generally unsuitable as a fuel for boats.
 In 2007, a heavily investigated vapor-related explosion occurred in Ghent, West Virginia, U.S., killing four people and completely destroying the Little General convenience store on Flat Top Road, causing several injuries.

-Another hazard associated with propane storage and transport is known as a BLEVE or boiling liquid expanding vapor explosion.
+And Another hazard associated with propane storage and transport is known as a BLEVE or boiling liquid expanding vapor explosion.
 The Kingman Explosion involved a railroad tank car in Kingman, Arizona, U.S., in 1973 during a propane transfer.
 The fire and subsequent explosions resulted in twelve fatalities and numerous injuries.